 Using a Council-approved priority system, City crews sand, salt and clear snow and ice from about 200 km of sidewalk.

 This includes snow clearing and/or sanding of Olympic Plaza, Stephen Avenue Mall and Barclay Mall, as well as overpasses and steps.
-It also includes snow clearing and/or sanding of sidewalks and wheelchair ramps adjacent to major roads, collector roads, and bus routes, where sidewalks do not abut private property.
+It also includes snow clearing and/or sanding of sidewalks and wheelchair ramps adjacent to major roads, collector roads, and bus routes, where sidewalks are not next to private property.

 Back to top